 Q: What kind of an organization is this?

-A: The Seacoast Village Project is a New Hampshire Non-profit Corporation.
-Our application for 501(c)(3) tax-exempt status has been approved by the IRS.
+A: The Seacoast Village Project is a New Hampshire 501©(3) non-profit Corporation.
 We are managed by a Board of Directors – all serving as volunteers.
-In addition, we have six teams of volunteers working hard to build the foundation of this Village in preparation for launch this year.
+In addition, we have five active teams of volunteers working hard to build the foundation of this Village so that we can serve our members and community.